flo-stilz/Audio-Key-Estimation/README.md

 <pre lang="shell">conda create --name <env> --file requirements.txt</pre>

 Please, also make sure to store the Data in a folder called "Data" in the same main folder than contains this project e.g. main_folder/Audio-Key-Estimation -> main_folder/Data.

+To download the data use the attached links to the datasets and if no audio files are contained use the youtube_scraper.py:
+<pre lang="shell">python youtube_scraper --source <'song_list.txt'> --destination <'Dataset name'></pre>
+Make sure that

 ## Training & Evaluation